 Ruins of a late Roman village, located near the upper Jordan river in the fertile valley of BethSaida (Bettiha).
 A Byzantine period synagogue (dated to the 5th century AD) was excavated here in 1905.
 Between the ruins is a water-powered flour mill.

 An Google view is shown in the following picture.
 The site is located on the eastern bank of the upper Jordan river, at a height of -170m (the minus indicates a height under sea level).
 As seen on the left side, the Jordan river splits here to a dozen smaller streams, which merge at a lower location downstream.

-The major points of interest are indicated.
-Pointing on purple points will automatically scroll to the relevant section in this page.
+The major points of interest are indicated here on the map.

 A water-powered flour mill (gristmill) was built in the site, reusing the ancient stones.
 It was powered by water that were channeled by an aqueduct from a higher point along the river.
 The type used here was identical to the mills in the nearby Jordan park and in Tell Dan.
 The water was channeled to a slide, which with its force turned a horizontal wheel turned around a vertical axle.
 Note that this is not the common vertical-wheel mill in the Holy Land, were the water fell vertically unto a vertical wheel which turned around a horizontal axle.